constellia customer summit 2026

 Event Details:

-exhibitor OPPORTUNITIES: now open
+exhibitor OPPORTUNITIES: now closed

 Exhibitor spaces for the Constellia Customer Summit 2026 are now open.
 With more space, greater opportunities to engage directly with buyers, and preferential rates designed to support SMEs and social enterprises, this year’s expo is set to be our most inclusive yet.